Kronos-orm/Kronos-orm/src/app/docs/en/plugin/datasource-wrapper-and-third-part-framework/index.md

 with the Spring framework.

-It includes how to create a wrapper class based on `spring-data-jdbc`, so that there is no need to introduce additional dependencies such as `kronos-jvm-driver-wrapper`, and the database operation function can be realized only through `kronos-core`.
+It includes how to create a wrapper class based on `spring-data-jdbc`, so that there is no need to introduce additional dependencies such as `kronos-jdbc-wrapper`, and the database operation function can be realized only through `kronos-core`.

 > [https://github.com/Kronos-orm/kronos-spring-demo](https://github.com/Kronos-orm/kronos-spring-demo)